PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-The tests should now pass.
+Tests should now pass.

-Now it is time to refactor.
-You should see some problems in the code, "magic" strings, some of which are repeated.
-Try and refactor it yourself, with every change make sure you re-run the tests to make sure your refactoring isn't breaking anything.
+Time to refactor.
+You should see problems: "magic" strings, some repeated.
+Try refactoring yourself, re-running tests with every change to ensure nothing breaks:

 ```rust
 const SPANISH: &str = "Spanish";